Ready (soundtrack): Development

 The original soundtrack to Ready was composed by Pritam, who had collaborated with Bazmee on Singh Is Kinng (2008), No Problem (2010) and Thank You (2011).
 Ready is also Pritam's maiden collaboration with Salman; the album featured three original songs with lyrics written by Amitabh Bhattacharya, Neelesh Misra and Kumaar.
 The film score is composed by Sandeep Shirodkar.
-Upon the completion of the film's music, Bhushan Kumar, head of T-Series, presented him a BMW car as a gift of appreciation.
+Upon the completion of the film's music, Bhushan Kumar, head of T-Series, presented Pritam a BMW car as a token of appreciation.

 Salman had listened to the item song "Ringa Ringa" from the Telugu film Arya 2 (2009) and eventually liked it and discussed with Bhushan to reach out the original composer Devi Sri Prasad.
-Since it was difficult to buy the rights, they insisted Prasad on creating a Hindi version of the song.
-Prasad being interested in Bollywood, agreed to remake the song as "Dhinka Chinka" and made the hook remain intact, but the lyrics were tweaked to meet with the North Indian sensibilities.
-However, they had to convince Pritam who was initially selective on being the sole composer and displeased on how others share credits with him.
-When Salman and Bhushan discussed with Pritam on the need for the song and explained how "Munni Badnaam Hui" composed by Lalit Pandit, became the center of attraction, while the rest of the album were composed by Sajid–Wajid.
-Pritam agreed at one condition that Prasad's inclusion should be confirmed only after the first look poster release, to which both Salman and Bhushan agreed.
+Since it was difficult to buy the rights, they insisted on Prasad creating a Hindi version of the song.
+Being interested in Bollywood, Prasad agreed to remake the song as "Dhinka Chinka" and retained the hook music, but the lyrics were tweaked to North Indian sensibilities by guest lyricist Ashish Pandit.
+However, they had to convince Pritam who was apprehensive about sharing credits.
+When Salman and Bhushan discussed with Pritam about the need for the song and explained how "Munni Badnaam Hui", written and composed by Lalit Pandit, became the center of attraction while the rest of the Dabangg album was composed by Sajid–Wajid, Pritam agreed on the condition that Prasad's inclusion be confirmed only after the first look poster release, to which both Salman and Bhushan agreed.